KaterinaUK/Rate_a_movie_app_cypress/README.md

-# Movie App Cypress Tests
+# Movie App - Cypress / BDD / TypeScript + API Testing with Cypress
 How to run and develop the Cypress tests on your local machine.

 ## Prerequisites